 Atticus offers free, high-quality disability advice for Americans who can't work.
 Our team of Stanford and Harvard trained lawyers has a combined 15+ years of legal experience, and have helped over 10,000 Americans apply for disability benefits.

-A reconsideration happens when you apply for disability, the SSA denies it, and you ask them to look at your application again and reconsider the decision.
-You have 60 days to request a reconsideration, starting from your denial date.
+Reconsideration happens when you apply for disability, the SSA denies it, and you ask them to look at your application again and reconsider the decision.
+You have 60 days to request for reconsideration, starting from your denial date.

-Reconsiderations are very common because more than 70% of people who apply for disability benefits get denied the first time around.
-A reconsideration is the first stage of an appeal.
+Reconsideration requests are very common because more than 70% of disability claims get denied the first time around.
+A reconsideration is the first stage of the appeals process.

-If it’s also denied, your application may proceed to the second round of appeal, which is a hearing in front of a judge.
-This process is also the same whether you apply for SSDI or SSI.
+If it’s also denied, your application may proceed to the second round of appeal, which is a hearing before a judge.
+This process is also the same whether you apply for Social Security Disbaility Insurance (SSDI) or Supplemental Security Income (SSI).

-After you file for reconsideration, the SSA will review your while application again.
-The SSA will check to see if you meet the technical requirements — work history for SSDI and income limits for SSI.
+After you file for disability reconsideration, the SSA will review your application.
+The SSA will check whether you meet the technical eligibility requirements — your work history for SSDI and your income limits for SSI.

-The Disability Determination Services (DDS) will again review your medical information to determine the severity of your condition.
-If you submit any updated documents, DDS will consider those too.
+The Disability Determination Services (DDS) will review your medical information to determine the severity of your condition.
+If you submit any updated documents, DDS will consider them as well.

 You may need to do a consultative exam (even if you already did one).
-The exam is a short, basic medical exam that helps provide more information to prove you’re eligible for disability.
+The exam is a short, basic medical exam that helps provide additional information to prove you’re eligible for disability benefits.

 Your decision on whether or not to file for reconsideration will largely depend on the type of denial you received.

 There are two kinds of denials: medical and technical.
-In almost all cases, it’s worth your time to appeal if you received a medical denial.
+In almost all cases, it’s worth a claimant's time to appeal if they received a medical denial.
 Technical denials are harder to appeal.

 Medical denials make up 70% of total denials from the SSA.
 If you’ve received a medical denial, the SSA does not think your medical condition qualifies you for disability.